richmahn/en_tn/2pe/front/intro.md

 #### What are the major issues in the text of the Book of 2 Peter? ####

 For the following verses, some modern versions of the Bible differ from older versions.
-The ULB text has the modern reading and puts the older reading in a footnote.
+The ULT text has the modern reading and puts the older reading in a footnote.
 If a translation of the Bible exists in the general region, translators should consider using the reading found in those versions.
 If not, translators are advised to follow the modern reading.

 * "to be kept in chains of lower darkness until the judgment" (2:4).
 Some modern versions and older versions have, "to be kept in pits of lower darkness until the judgment."
 * "They enjoy their deceitful actions while they are feasting with you" (2:13).
 Some versions have, "They enjoy their actions while they are feasting with you in love feasts."